RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 No stipulation.

-Practice note: Use of revoked certificates could have damaging or catastrophic consequences.
-The matter of how often new revocation data should be obtained is a determination to be made by the relying party, considering the risk, responsibility, and consequences for using a certificate whose revocation status cannot be guaranteed.

 ### CRL Issuance Frequency

 CRLs shall be issued periodically, even if there are no changes to be made, to ensure timeliness of information.